This period in time will go down in history, not just because of the pandemic, but also as a result of the economic crisis it caused.

 Consumers voting with their wallets!

-Are you really ready for more a diverse organisation?
+Are you ready for an organisation built upon solid diversity and inclusion foundations?
 Or, is it just lip service?
 What are some of the long-term strategies you would need to consider to make this a reality?
 Both customers and employees are smart enough to understand the difference.
 And they all support you if your heart's in the right place.

 It's not enough just to state that your organisation is a diverse and inclusive company.
 The question is to understand the value of diversity and inclusion.
 The prime necessity is to actively include this into your strategy as a business and reap the rewards long-term.